 Larger tankers are used to carry oil that is to be transported further, for example from Norway to Mediterranean countries, Asia or America.
 They do not carry oil directly from the offshore fields, but from onshore terminals, which are supplied either by shuttle tankers or by pipelines from the oil fields.
 Pipelines are used to transport oil from the Norwegian shelf to four onshore terminals: Sture, Mongstad and Kårstø in Norway, and Teesside in the UK.

-The value of Norwegian gas exports in 2022 were higher than the value of Norwegian oil exports (including NGL and condensate), as a result of exceptionally high gas prices.
+The value of Norwegian gas exports in 2023 were higher than the value of Norwegian oil exports (including NGL and condensate), as a result of high gas production and relatively high prices.
+However, gas prices were significantly lower in 2023 than in 2022.
 Domestic consumption of gas in Norway is very low, and nearly all the gas produced is exported.

 An extensive network of subsea pipelines links Norway’s offshore gas fields and onshore terminals directly to other recipient countries in Europe.
 The total length of the Norwegian gas pipeline network is about 8 800 kilometres, which is roughly the distance from Oslo to Bangkok.
 See article about the pipeline system for more information about the gas pipelines on the Norwegian shelf.